OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 ## Spam protection in WS Form

 As we provide spam filtering service for various platforms including WordPress plugins, this topic is very interesting for me personally.
-As mentioned above, we talk about WS Form's capabilities in terms of spam protection in [other post](https://www.oopspam.com/blog/spam-protection-for-wsform).
+As mentioned above, we talk about WS Form's capabilities in terms of spam protection in [another post](https://www.oopspam.com/blog/spam-protection-for-wsform).
 For both WS Form LITE and PRO we have the following options:

 - reCaptcha
 - hCaptcha
 - Turnstile
 - Honeypot

 All these solutions are free.
-Both LITE and Pro versions come with the same spam protection cabailities.
+Both LITE and PRO versions come with the same spam protection cabailities.
 I recommend enabling Honeypot in addition to one of the other three options.
 Keep in mind except for Honeypot, all others will have a negative impact on your website speed (see Performance Impact of [hCaptcha](https://www.oopspam.com/blog/hcaptcha-performance-analyses) and [reCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) posts for detailed analysis).
 Turnstile is the lightest among them.
 Let's enable it and see how it compares to our previous numbers:

 | Before Turnstile enabled [WS Form]                                                                                  	| After Turnstile enabled [WS Form]                                                                                   	| Increase                                                        	|
 |---------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------	|-----------------------------------------------------------------	|